nukora/VRChatActivityTools/README.md

 ## License

-This program is licensed under the MIT License.

-This software is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.